 The good news is that you can also be more strongly affected by a positive therapeutic experience.

-After reading this article, your perspective on your difficulties will have expanded and you can more easily decide if treatment with a psychologist is something for you.
+After reading this article, you can hopefully more easily decide if treatment with a psychologist is right for you.

 Does treatment help?